Solly45/Risk-Reinforcement-Learning/README.md

 ---

-A simple implementation of a variant of the **Risk** board game for python, designed for playing with AIs.
+A simple implementation of a variant of the **Risk** board game for Python, designed for playing with AIs.

 Runs in `python` (2.7 or 3.x) using the `curses` library to display the map (but can be run in pure-console mode).